The High Lonesome Loop

 Having been disappointed with the fishing at King Lake, we planned to lunch and fish at Diamond Lake.
 But thunderheads began to build.
 By the time we got to the lake, we were greeted with light rain and whitecaps on the water.

 The ridge between Diamond Lake and the Middle Fork of Boulder Creek provided us with our last tundra walk.
-The squalls cleared and left us with fine views of James Peak to the north and the plains to the east.
+The squalls cleared and left us with fine views of James Peak to the south and the plains to the east.

 We hoofed it down to Jasper Creek, and thence to Boulder Creek.
 There we recovered our beers (Sierra Nevada Pale Ales), cooled our feet and dunked our heads in the melted snow of our home waters.